• Skip to primary navigation

 Pasta a frittata Italian fried pasta

 Fried stuffed olives (Olive Ascolane) is a classic appetizer from Italy made using large green olives stuffed with meat, coated with breadcrumbs, and deep fried.
-With a delicious crispy coating, they hide inside a rich salty bite of olives and meat mixed with many spices.
-They are the posh version of the ordinary cocktail olives.
+With a delicious crispy coating, a rich salty bite of olives and meat mixed with many spices are hidden inside.
+They are the "posh" version of the ordinary bowl of olives, the perfect appetizer for game day.

 Check out this recipe